15 Most Affordable States for Private Pay Home Care in 2026

 Nevada cost compared to national average

-Nevada’s home care costs sit above the national average in many areas.
-The statewide hourly average is $33.00, compared to the nationwide norm of $27.00.
-Monthly, this translates to approximately $7,070 versus the national average of $6,481.
-Nevada residents pay roughly 11% more than the typical American for home care services.
+Nevada's home care costs are higher than the national average in many areas.
+The statewide hourly average is $33.00, compared to the national average of $27.00.
+Monthly, this means costs are about $7,070, compared to the national average of $6,481.
+Nevada residents pay roughly 11% more than the national average for home care services.

 Nevada cost drivers and regulations

 Home health agencies must obtain licenses from the Nevada Department of Public Health.
 The state mandates thorough COVID-19 infection control and prevention practices for organizations providing home-based care.
-These regulations help maintain service quality while allowing for competitive pricing in metropolitan areas.
+These regulations help maintain service quality, and agencies in metropolitan areas still offer competitive pricing.

 Nevada private pay home care availability

-Multiple payment options exist for Nevada residents, including private pay, long-term care insurance, and veterans benefits.
+Nevada residents have multiple payment options, including private pay, long-term care insurance, and veterans benefits.
 Medicaid typically does not cover home health services in Nevada.
 Many agencies offer flexible scheduling with minimum service requirements as low as two hours per visit, while others require four-hour minimums.

 Nevada best cities for affordable care